On this page

 This scheme is for families on middle to higher incomes, as it includes those with individual earnings from £115 a week up to £100,000 a year – for couples, both must be in work unless one is entitled to contributory employment and support allowance or carer’s allowance.
 The government will pay £2 for every £8 the claimant pays into an online childcare account, up to a maximum of £2,000 a year per child under the age of 12 (up to £4,000 per disabled child under 17).

-Claiming tax-free childcare is not a useful option if you are on a low income, because being awarded tax-free childcare will mean that your entire tax credits award (not just the childcare element) will be terminated, or you will have to stop claiming universal credit.
+Claiming tax-free childcare is not a useful option if you are on a low income, because you cannot get it at the same time as universal credit.
 More information and a better off calculator is available on the childcare choices website.

 Housing benefit and council tax reduction